 CAFA supports children at the ANIQUEM clinic in Lima, Peru, which specializes in health care facilities and rehabilitation for child burn victims.
 CAFA’s commitment is to provide services that ANIQUEM cannot otherwise afford to offer but are important to the overall recovery of the burn victims.

-In 2017, GC4C donated $2,000 to cover transportation for impoverished child burn victims, and a caregiver, to and from the clinic in Lima.
+In 2018, GC4C donated $2,000 to cover transportation for impoverished child burn victims, and their caregivers, to and from the clinic in Lima.
 This money supports 700 children over the year.